tenox7/wfm/README.md

 ## Directory tree

 WFM exposes a directory tree via web based interface.
-For security it relies entirely on chroot(2) for selection which path to use and the base directory is always / (root).
+For security it relies entirely on `chroot(2)` for selection which path to use and the base directory is always `/` (root).
-Chroot can be set by WFM's own `-chroot=/dir` flag or by your service manager.
+Chroot can be set by WFM's own `-chroot=/dir` flag, by your service manager or container service.
 For example Systemd service file `RootDirectory=` directive.
+Without chroot it will expose the system root `/` directory.

 ## Deployment scenarios